Tesla Is Planning to Roll Out Its Own Ride-Sharing Service with Self-Driving Cars Next Year

 While it'll hit the US first, you could soon be hailing a car with no driver (and no awkward chit-chat).

 The next level of the global transport economy is fast approaching — even Down Under.
-First, there was news that Google co-founder Larry Page has been testing autonomous flying taxis in the South Island, then came the announcement that Melbourne could be one of the first cities to test Uber's flying cars.
+First, there was news that Melbourne could be one of the first cities to test Uber's flying cars, then came the announcement of the proposed Hyperloop Transport System, which would get you from Sydney to Melbourne, or Brisbane to Sydney, in just 37 minutes.
 Sure, these are still a relatively distant dream, but one such technological advance is much closer than you may think — an Uber-like service with driverless electric cars, courtesy of Tesla.

 At a conference earlier this week, Tesla founder Elon Musk announced that the company is planning to roll out a massive fleet of one million self-driving 'robotaxis' as early as next year.
 These autonomous vehicles are planned to hit roads in the US by mid-2020 — regulatory approvals pending, of course.